CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

     - We used this for Entity Construction.
     - By using the Builder design pattern, we were able to construct different immutable objects step by step, and the builder is independent of other objects.
 - **Decorator Design Pattern**
-  - We used this to reduce the redundancy in code, we changed an abstract class with multiple subclasses to a single decorator class for the RecipeItem.
+  - We used this to reduce the redundancy in code.
+We changed an abstract class with multiple subclasses to a single RecipeItem with a decorator class for the types of RecipeItems
   - This allows for specific display behaviour to be demonstrated when needed.
 For example RecipeItem, can be displayed using grams, ml or a quantity amount.
+  - Due to compatibility issues and the lateness of this addition, this architecture was not included in our final main branch

 ## Refactoring
 Some major refactors include: